MRPT/mrpt/doc/source/tutorial-ransac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Refer to the `example source code <page_math_ransac_plane3d_example2.html>`_
-for a direct usage of the generic C++ RANSACA template to see how to define
+for a direct usage of the generic C++ RANSAC template to see how to define
 custom models and test functions.

 .. image:: images/math_ransac_plane3d_example_screenshot.gif